 Restoration of the Sala Beckett building in Barcelona by Flores & Prats puts their stamp on the building without excising its ghosts

 Schaerbeek’s elegant and striking watchtower by MSA and V+ proves that the design of housing still constitutes a powerful weapon in the battle against social exclusion

 While many buildings might show outstanding promise at their opening, few can stand the test of time.
 The long gestations and longer lives of buildings disrupt a conventional sense of when criticism might be considered timely, and the impact – direct or dispersed – of these structures lingers long after their architects have moved on.
-We take serious the responsibility to remain invested in the lives and afterlives of buildings with, and after, inhabitation.
+As Peter Buchanan has evinced, we take seriously the responsibility to remain invested in the lives and afterlives of buildings with, and after, inhabitation.

 Overlooked by the AR at the time of its completion, the enigmatic internal landscape of Sigurd Lewerentz’s masterpiece in Klippan still carries power and meaning in every brick

 Completed in 1932, Alvar Aalto’s Paimio tuberculosis sanatorium’s programme was revolutionary

 Every issue we publish a portrait of an influencer or agitator, written by an independent critic, to break with historic canons or investigate the most significant characters of our time – each published with an illustration commissioned to show the character with their work.
 Read the most recent reputations here.

 Immediately upon publication, criticism enters a realm of public discource, placed on record for posterity.
 Like its subjects, criticism also has its own fashions and fancies – some standing strong in its relevance, some relegated as a mark of a bygone era.
 As we return to buildings, ideas, and architects, we return too to our archive, republishing pieces online that were printed before the advent of such an accessible repository.
 You can read some recently republished pieces here.